-Here, William reflects on his piano journey, and sets out the many motivations which have kept him engaged in playing.Continue reading Your Story: William Minter
+William Minter is a teacher and composer living in Connecticut.
+Here, he reflects on his piano journey, and sets out the many motivations which have kept him engaged in playing.Continue reading Your Story: William Minter

 I’m a piano tutor, living in an overcrowded city with over 8 million people: Hanoi, the capital city of Vietnam, a developing country in Southeast Asia.

 Piano learning is a kind of luxury thing in Vietnam.
 You will discover why as you read my story …Continue reading Your Story: Neil Nguyen

 Yukie Smith is from Yokohama, Japan.
 She now lives in the UK, where she performs, accompanies and teaches piano using her own multi-sensory learning technique.

 She’s the author of a piano duet arrangement of Gershwin’s Rhapsody in Blue (abridged version); and a full version of a violin & piano arrangement of Piazzolla’s Le Grand Tango.